 Junior races are held before the 5k race.
 Organised by Clayton-le-Moors Harriers

-THIEVELEY PIKE FELL RACE (AS) Saturday 30th September 2017
+THIEVELEY PIKE FELL RACE Saturday 24th September 2022

 From a boggy field beside the Ram Inn, Cliviger, the race follows the Mary Towneley Loop to Scout Farm where a sharp left takes you up a mercifully short, ridiculously steep climb to the moor.
 After crossing a couple of fields it’s back onto rough moorland for the climb to the Pike.
 Two lovely grassy descents, punctuated by a steep ‘sting in the tail’ bring you back to the bridleway for the last push to the finish.
-Junior races are held before the main race.
 Organised by Clayton-le-Moors Harriers.

-THE TOUR OF PENDLE FELL RACE (AL) Saturday 18th November 2017
+TOUR OF PENDLE FELL RACE Saturday 19th November 2022

 ‘The Tour’ is the classic late season ‘A’ long race that follows a figure-of-8 course around the remoter reaches of Pendle Hill.
 After a first visit to the trig, there’s a long fast descent of the length of Pendle to the ‘Nick’ and then Churn Clough.
 A steep climb up Spence Moor is followed by the notorious ‘Geronimo’ descent into Ogden Valley.
 After regaining the plateau and retracing your footsteps towards the ‘Nick’, you are faced with three major climbs, each one steeper and longer than the last, before a second pass of the Trig and a long run off back to Barley.
+Further details of “The Tour” can be found here.
 Organised by Kieran Carr, member of Clayton-le-Moors Harriers.